Settlement Agreement Calculator

 Used for statutory redundancy calculation

-We'll calculate your length of service
+I'll calculate your length of service

 Check your employment contract